AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-Pong/08-Pong.markdown

 	element position x = mouseX ifTrue: [ record add: 0 ].
 	records add: record
 ```

+The method records the position and speed of each ball in the game, and it keeps the action taken by the user.
+We use the convention: `0` means the racket is still, `1` the racket goes to the right, and `2` to the left.

 ```Smalltalk
 PRacket>>records
 	^ records
 ```

 ```Smalltalk
 PRacket>>step
 	"If it is learning, then there is nothing to do"